JohannesWiesner/tcy/README.md

-# Description
+# TCY
-This repository contains a spreadsheet `csp_packages.tsv` that gives information about `conda` and `pip` packages that are used by the CSP lab.
-It also contains a `environment.yml` file that is supposed to contain the same information as `csp_packages.tsv` in order to create a conda environment that contains all the packages found in the spreadsheet.
+**T**svto**C**onda**Y**ml.
+A package for easy creation of conda `.yml` files.
+This repository contains a spreadsheet `packages.tsv` that holds information about `conda` and `pip` packages that are used by the CSP lab.
+It also contains a `environment.yml` file that is supposed to contain the same information as `packages.tsv` in order to create a conda environment that contains all the packages found in the spreadsheet.
-# Aims
+## Aims
 New lab members can download this repository and use `environment.yml` to create a conda environment that contains all the packages that the CSP lab needs. `environment.yml`  contains all the packages that can be found in the  spreadsheets (with a few exceptions packages that are bug flagged but may be available in the future when the developers of these packages fixed the bugs).
 This will allow users to get a computational environment with `R`,  `python` and all the packages they need to perform their analyses.
-# How to use
+## How to use
-1.)
-After  installing Miniconda on their machines, users specify these variables in `get_yml_from_csv`:
+With a python installation on their machines, users can run the  `tcy.py` script in the console:

+ `python tcy.py --surname Doe --name John --os linux`.

+The following arguments have to be specified:
-- `name` (your first name)
+- `--name` (your first name)
-- `surname` (your surname)
+- `--surname` (your surname)
-- `pip_requirements_file` (should pip packages be written to a `requirements.txt`file or should they directly be written in the .yml file itself?
-Default is True)
+- `--os` (Can be 'linux' or 'windows'.
+Depending on the input, only packages that run bug-free under the specified OS are selected.
+Packages that are flagged with 'cross-platform' in the `bug_flag` column of the input `.tsv` file are never included)

+The following flags can be set for further customization:
+- `--ignore_yml_name` (Don\'t set the \"name:\" attribute in the environment.yml file.
+This is useful if the resulting .yml file should only be used for updating  an existing environment (not to create a new one)).
+- `--no_pip_requirements_file` (Do not write pip packages to a separate `requirements.txt` file.
+Instead, pip packages appear in `environment.yml` file under the \"pip:\" section.)
-- `write_conda_channels` (should the conda channels be directly specified for each package (e.g. `conda-forge::spyder`)?
-If true, only the `default` channel appears in the `channels` section and all other channels are specified directly.
-If false, all found channels are put in the `channel` section in the order from most frequent to least frequent channel.
-Default is False)
+- `write_conda_channels` (Specify conda channels directly for each conda package (e.g. conda-forge::spyder).
+In this case the \'defaults\' channel is the only channel that appears in the \'channels:\' section.
+See: [this link](https://stackoverflow.com/a/65983247/8792159) for a preview.)
-- `operating_system` (Specify your operating system to handle os-specific bugs.
-Some bugs only appear in windows, other only in linux, some exist across all platforms)

 2.)
-After that, useres are able to execute the following command to create their environment:
+After that, users are able to execute the following command to create their environment:

     conda env create -f environment.yml